vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 - **Shared Services Cluster -**  Each Tanzu Kubernetes Grid instance can have only one shared services cluster.
 You will deploy this cluster only if you intend to deploy shared services such as Contour and Harbor.

-- **Cluster API -** TKG functions through the creation of a Management Kubernetes cluster that houses [Cluster API](https://cluster-api.sigs.k8s.io/).
+- **Cluster API -** Tanzu Kubernetes Grid functions through the creation of a Management Kubernetes cluster that houses [Cluster API](https://cluster-api.sigs.k8s.io/).
 The Cluster API then interacts with the infrastructure provider to service workload Kubernetes cluster lifecycle requests.

 - **Tanzu Kubernetes Cluster Plans -** A cluster plan is a blueprint that describes the configuration with which to deploy a Tanzu Kubernetes cluster.
 It provides a set of configurable values that describe settings like the number of control plane machines, worker machines, VM types, and so on.